Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 ```

-The idea is that the most bottom stuff require more attention by moneynakers, like companys, as they are dependencies that can affect more scenarios from security to mantainenance (like bug fixing or new features).
+The idea is that the most bottom stuff require more attention by moneymakers, like companys, as they are dependencies that can affect more scenarios from security to mantainenance (like bug fixing or new features).

 ![XKCD (2347) "the OSS pyramid"](images/3/xkcd-pyramid.jpg)

-This version maybe is more easy to understand how a component in a business can be valuable but in Open SOurce is ignored by those entities as they are not contributing to the future of this tiny piece.
+This version maybe is more easy to understand how a component in a business can be valuable but in Open Source is ignored by those entities as they are not contributing to the future of this tiny piece.
+Or another short version is [Sponsoring dependencies: The next step in open source sustainability](https://humanwhocodes.com/blog/2022/06/sponsoring-dependencies-open-source-sustainability/), that makes more sense, after all every OSS project is based on other OSS projects that often don't get the credit deserved.

 ## How to live inside the Open Source